NuelEzeiruaku/Chatbox-Project/README.md

-# GeminiChat
+# AIChat

 A lightweight, interactive AI chatbot built with HTML, CSS, JavaScript, and the Gemini API.

 ## Overview

-SimpliChat is a simple yet powerful web-based chatbot that leverages Google's Gemini API to provide intelligent conversations without relying on real-time information.
+AIChat is a simple yet powerful web-based chatbot that leverages Google's Gemini API to provide intelligent conversations without relying on real-time information.
 This project offers a clean, responsive interface for seamless interaction with the AI.

 ## Features